 There are 2 main advantages to an open rhinoplasty.

 - Visibility of internal tissue: The greatest advantage of performing an open rhinoplasty that the surgeon has is the accessibility to the anatomy of the nose below the skin’s surface.
 That allows for more precise, accurate changes to be made to the shape of the nose.
-Structures can be modified rather than simply removed.
+I can modify structures rather than simply remove them.
 Many patients have underlying asymmetry to their cartilages which can only be visualized through an open approach.

 - Improved preservation of structural support: As alluded to above, many times the shape of the underlying cartilages can be modified with sutures, small feathering incisions in the cartilage, and when necessary precise placement of cartilage grafts.
 This results in increased cartilage preservation and structural support.